IndraSub/Orihime1/README.md

 ### License of the source

-This project is **closed source** at the moment.
-Publication of any part of the source code is strictly prohibited.
-Do NOT distribute copy, snippet or screenshot of the source code to any person who does not have access to this repository.
+This project is **Licensed under the EUPL**.
+Any use of Orihime1, other than as authorised under this Licence is prohibited (to the extent such use is covered by a right of the copyright holder of Orihime1).

 ### License of distributed binary files